 Semi-automatic segmentation

-a female doctor works on Semi-automatic segmentation of a brain MRI
+a female doctor works on semi-automatic segmentation of a brain MRI of a patient

 By Marek Pitura

-In the context of medical image analysis, the semi-automatic segmentation term can be encountered.
+In the context of medical image analysis, you can encounter the term ‘semi-automatic segmentation’.
 Although automatic segmentation seems relatively intuitive, the “semi-automatic” description may cause some havoc for artificial intelligence algorithms.
-Here, we would like to provide a short explanation of what this semi-automatic property consist in and to present examples of its use.
+Therefore, we would like to provide a short explanation of what this semi-automatic property consists of and present examples of its use.

 What is the semi-automatic segmentation?

-First, let us define segmentation as this is will be the task of our algorithm.
-Segmentation is the automatic outline of interesting image area in medical images.
-This may be a specific tissue, organ or tumour.
+First, let us define segmentation as this will be the task of our algorithm.
+Segmentation is the automatic outline of interesting image areas in medical images.
+This may be a specific tissue, organ and tumour.

 Next, to understand the essence of the semi-automatic segmentation, we need to have a look at the very algorithm used for outlining the interesting areas.
-When using methods based on deep learning techniques, it is usually composed, to put it simply, of the following:
+When using methods based on deep learning techniques, it usually consists, to put it simply, of the following:

-Initially, the algorithm receives image files, e.g. in DICOM format.
-Raw data is pre-processed and standardised and then a pre-trained deep neural network (DNN) model is launched, its results being able to be processed further to generate end outlines.
-If the entire process takes place with no human intervention, this is automatic segmentation.
+Initially, the algorithm receives image files, e.g. in DICOM format [1].
+Raw data is pre-processed and standardised and then a pre-trained deep neural network (DNN) model is launched.
+Moreover, you may process its results further to generate end outlines.
+If the entire process takes place with no human intervention, this is an automatic segmentation.
 However, if any user interaction is required during the process, this is semi-automatic segmentation.
 Such interaction may take place e.g. during pre- or post-processing.

 An example of a semi-automatic segmentation algorithm with a user interaction during pre-processing is an algorithm for coronary vessel segmentation in angio-CT examination prepared by us.
 Its input data is DICOM files with vessel centerline prepared manually by the user, i.e. a vessel route diagram.